Anesthesiology Services & Treatment in Austin

 Recovering from anesthesia

-After surgery you are taken to a post- anesthesia care unit (PACU) where you will be cared for by skilled nursing staff, under the supervision of the anesthesiologist.
-Mayo Clinic Health System's anesthesia staff is trained in postoperative pain management and uses the latest pain control techniques.
+After surgery, you are taken to a post-anesthesia care unit (PACU) where you will be cared for by skilled nursing staff, under the supervision of the anesthesiologist.
+Our staff are trained in postoperative pain management and use the latest pain control techniques.

 Locations